mbergoon/clink/README.md

 go install github.com/mbergoon/clink
 ```

 The binary should be available in the `bin` folder of the Go workspace.
-Run it with (sudo is required to send icmp requests):
+Run it with (sudo is required to create raw sockets used for `icmp` - more info below):
 ```
 sudo clink [options]
 ```
+Despite the requirement for root execution inorder to execute this application - it is possible to conceal and/or surpress this requirement in one of two ways.
+These methods are to be detailed and included in an instalation script to follow.

+* Method 1: Using SETUID extended attribute permission with root user and group.
+* Method 2: Using Capability Sets granting PERMITTED (in some scenarios INHERITABLE is required) for CAP_NET_RAW capability.

 ### <a name="usecases"></a>Use Cases